-The Company executed a share purchase agreement to acquire all of the shares of Thombo Petroleum Ltd. ("Thombo") for cash consideration of \$2 million as well as the issuance of 14.8 million new common shares of the Company.
-The Company has also agreed to issue up to an additional 20 million common shares of Africa Energy and, at the option of the Company, to either pay and/or issue up to \$1.5 million in additional contingent cash and/or shares of Africa Energy, both payable on milestones associated with the commercialization of Block 2B.
-Thombo holds a 34.5% participating interest and operatorship in Block 2B.
+The Company paid \$2.0 million and issued 14.8 million new common shares of the Company to acquire all of the shares of Thombo Petroleum Ltd., a privately held company operating and holding a 34.5% participating interest in Block 2B.
+The Company may be required to issue up to an additional 20 million common shares of Africa Energy and, at the option of the Company, to either pay and/or issue up to \$1.5 million in additional contingent cash and/or shares of Africa Energy, if certain milestones associated with the commercialization of Block 2B are achieved.